tomiwa-adesanya/python-to-do-manager-gui/README.md

 Run [main.py](/main.py) and this should automatically create the GUI window.

+If you don't have python installed in your computer, you can run the executable I have created from the source code without having python installed in your computer to use program.

+To run executable:
+    STEP 1: download the zipped executable components from [here](https://github.com/tomiwa-adesanya/python-to-do-manager-gui/raw/master/data/dist/main.zip).
+    STEP 2: unzip file file and search for `main.exe`.
+    STEP 3: run `main.exe` by double clicking on it.

 GUI Shortcuts:
   * `Ctrl+W` to close GUI window.
   * `Ctrl+n` to add new task to list of ongoing tasks.